Survivor Series (2015): Aftermath

-On the November 23 episode of Raw, The Wyatt Family defeated The Dudley Boyz before repeatedly attacking them.
-On the November 26 episode of SmackDown, The Dudley Boyz defeated The Wyatt Family (Braun Strowman and Erick Rowan) by disqualification after Wyatt Family member Luke Harper interfered in the match.
-Afterwards, The Wyatt Family put Bubba Ray Dudley through a table.
+On the November 23 episode of Raw, The Wyatt Family (Bray Wyatt and Luke Harper) (with Erick Rowan and Braun Strowman) defeated The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) before repeatedly attacking them.
+On the November 26 episode of SmackDown, The Dudley Boyz defeated Strowman and Rowan by disqualification after Wyatt Family member Harper interfered in the match.
+Afterwards, The Wyatt Family put Bubba Ray through a table.
 On the November 30 episode of Raw, The Dudley Boyz introduced Tommy Dreamer, making his return to WWE in over 5 years, to join them in their ongoing fight against The Wyatt Family.
+After Rhyno made his return, an eight-man elimination tables match pitting The Dudley Boyz, Dreamer, and Rhyno against The Wyatt Family was scheduled for TLC.

-After failing to beat Charlotte for the WWE Divas Championship at the event, Paige accused her of cheating similar to that of her father Ric Flair on the November 23 episode of Raw.
+After failing to defeat Charlotte for the WWE Divas Championship at the event, Paige accused her of cheating similar to that of her father Ric Flair on the November 23 episode of Raw.
 The two faced each other that night in a rematch for the WWE Divas Championship which ended in a double count-out after Paige failed to get back in the ring in time after preventing Charlotte from getting back in first.
 After the match, Paige continued to attack Charlotte which ended with Paige trapping Charlotte in the PTO on top of the broadcast table.
 On the November 30 episode of Raw, Charlotte defeated her friend Becky Lynch after she faked a leg injury and her father distracted Lynch to allow her to roll Lynch for the win.
 Their friendship was further strained on the December 3 episode of SmackDown, when Charlotte attacked Lynch's opponent Brie Bella while locked in the Dis-arm-her after Bella hit her by accident, giving Bella a disqualification win.
+Afterwards, another title match between Paige and Charlotte was scheduled for TLC.

 The 2015 Survivor Series was the last Survivor Series held before the reintroduction of the brand extension in July 2016, which again split the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Additionally, the 2016 event was the genesis of the 2016-2021 events, in which Survivor Series became themed around brand supremacy, featuring the brands competing against each other.
-However, the 2022 event carried the WarGames concept instead of the brand supremacy theme, and was known as Survivor Series WarGames.
+However, the 2022 event carried the WarGames concept instead of the brand supremacy theme, and was known as Survivor Series: WarGames.